Alert

 Step 5: Repeat

 Each building is subject to the same process.
-Because of the extensive portfolio, this project has been divided into four phases, and the future phases will generate additional tax savings.
+Because of the extensive portfolio, this project has been divided into several phases, and the future phases will generate additional tax savings.

 About the Author(s)